KarelZe/Blender/README.md

 Anyway I suggest to download the entire repository so you get the most of it.
 Enjoy.

 # Get in contact
 If you have any questions or if you need lisencing different to cc-by please contact me if you dare.
-Just fill in the contact form on http://markusbilz.com/wip/ or write my an email to mail æ markusbilz.com
+Just write me an email at [github@markusbilz.com](mailto:github@markusbilz.com)

 # 3d files for download:
 ## ArchViz